 Express your sympathies and help another pet fight cancer.
 We will send your clients a Rainbow letter to notify them.
-If sending memorial donations for several clients, type in the total donation amount and list of clients to split it between.
+If sending memorial donations for several clients, type in the total donation amount and list of clients to split it between. (at least $10 each)

-(Or print a form to mail us with a check.)
+(Click to send online, or print a form to mail us with a check.)

 Tina Baran, Clinic Manager, says… “Dear Magic Bullet Fund: When a pet in our care reaches the end of the road, that is the hardest part of the job.
 Making a donation in tribute helps – especially now that I have found the Magic Bullet Fund!
-Through donations to Magic Bullet Fund, our clients know that we are remembering their beloved pet and sharing in their sadness, while also giving another family more time with their dog.”
+Through donations to Magic Bullet Fund, our clients know that we are remembering their beloved pet and sharing in their sadness, while also giving another family more time with their pet.”

 Tails of the City in Seattle WA says: